 With its prawn like appearance the white grey plump larvae of the chafer beetle can seriously damage the root system of a lawn.
 Damage is usually noticeable in the late summer/ autumn.
 In severe cases where the roots of the turf has been eaten through and badly damaged you will be able lift your turf off the soil surface by hand.

 If you notice patches of lawn browning and dying and large numbers of birds particularly larger bird varieties pecking your lawn you probably have an insect problem.
 Please act quickly and contact Lawn and Weed Expert as delays will result in increased damage.
-Control is quick and effective with Lawn and Weed Expert.
+Chafer grub control is quick and effective with Lawn and Weed Expert.

 Worms in general are to be encouraged as their burrowing helps to aerate the soil.
 Worms feed on and recycle decaying vegetable matter.
 A few species deposit their muddy waste on the soil surface where in wet weather it can smear when in contact with your foot or mower.
 The smear marks are unsightly and can act as ideal spots for weeds to germinate.

 Lawn and weed expert has a range of products that discourages the earthworm from depositing casts on your lawn by encouraging them to dig down deeper into the soil.
 The treatment is economic and effective, keeping the lawn looking clean and preventing smears and weeds encroaching.